thisdavej/ds18b20-raspi/readme.md

 $ ds18b20 [deviceId] [options]

 Options
-  --all, -a       Display readings of all temperature sensors found --list, -l      List device ids of all 1-Wire sensors found --degf, -f      Display temperature in degF instead of degC --decimals, -d  Number of decimal digits to display --help, -h      Show help
+  --all, -a       Get readings of all temperature sensors found --list, -l      List device ids of all 1-Wire sensors found --degf, -f      Get temperature in degF instead of degC --decimals, -d  Number of decimal digits to display --help, -h      Show help
   --version, -v   Display version information

 Examples
-  Display temperature of a specific 1-Wire device id
+  Get temperature of a specific 1-Wire device id
   $ ds18b20 28-051724b238ff

-  Display temperature of a specific 1-Wire device id in degF with 2 decimals
+  Get temperature of a specific 1-Wire device id in degF with 2 decimals
   $ ds18b20 28-051724b238ff --degf -d 2

-  Display temperature of sensor (only works if there is exactly one DS18B20 1-Wire sensor present)
+  Get temperature of sensor (only works if there is exactly one DS18B20 1-Wire sensor present)
   $ ds18b20

   List device ids of all 1-Wire sensors found